oniemiddle/LibreAutomate/Other/BuildEvents/Readme - Roslyn.txt

 //Edit these manually.
 Often Roslyn source in new version is changed in some of these places.
 //Add only internal members (where possible).
 If public, need to declare it in PublicApi.Shipped.txt.
 Roslyn's internals are visible to the editor project.

-// - In all 6 projects + Scripting.csproj (but not CSharpSyntaxGenerator.csproj): from <TargetFrameworks> remove netstandard2.0 etc (replace with eg net9.0).
+// - In all 6 projects + Scripting.csproj (but not CSharpSyntaxGenerator.csproj):
+//   From <TargetFrameworks> remove netstandard2.0 etc (replace with eg net10.0).
 Later will compile faster.

 // - Set Release config.
 Try to build Microsoft.CodeAnalysis.CSharp.Features (it builds all).
-//	If error "SDK not found", install the latest .NET SDK or edit .NET version in global.json.

 // - In all 6 projects add:
     <InternalsVisibleTo Include="Au.Editor" Key="0024000004800000940000000602000000240000525341310004000001000100095c6b7a0fe60fbe4a77e52dd10a09331ee3c3a7399aa9cc17db8a015647469a19784d5e33a2450a0a49c37bf17c0c3223674f64104eae649ba27c51a90c24989faec87d59217d7850efc8151109bbf9b027b7714fc01788317d2b991b2c2669836a7725e942f76607efde5cdacd8c497a45c5f9673fcf102fdbf92237a524a4" />